Inspire Grant Guidelines

 - Innovative or pilot projects providing:

-- Other projects at the Governors’ discretion that provide significant positive impact on the future potential of Australian children.
+- Other projects at the Governors’ discretion that provide significant positive impact on the future potential of children in Australia.

 - Projects with demonstrated positive impact on women and girls will be considered favourably by the Board of Governors.